• Post author:

 • Ensure team members bond and grow together

 The most effective teams operate with clearly defined decision-making authority.
-Teams flounder when decision boundaries are ambiguous, leading to either analysis paralysis or overstepping, and resulting in disruption.
+Teams struggle when decision boundaries are ambiguous, leading to either analysis paralysis or overstepping, resulting in delays and disruption.
 Team empowerment strategies must balance autonomy with appropriate guardrails.

 What to develop: